List of Catholic dioceses in China: Dioceses according to the Chinese Patriotic Catholic Association

-The structure of dioceses of the CPCA is not the same one as the one of the Holy See.
+The structure of dioceses of the CPCA is not the same one as that of the Holy See.
 First of all, the distinction between archdioceses, dioceses, apostolic prefectures and apostolic administrations is not maintained: only dioceses exist.
 Secondly, the dioceses are structured according to the administrative divisions of the PRC.
 Many dioceses have been merged; some provinces are only served by a single diocese.
 Except for the diocese of Kangding, which also covers Tibet, all dioceses are restricted to territory within a single province.

-In total the CPCA has 104 dioceses, whereas according to the Holy See, Mainland China has 143 jurisdictions.
+In total the CPCA has 104 dioceses, whereas according to the Holy See, mainland China has 143 jurisdictions.
 In the course of time, the CPCA has established five new dioceses (the Diocese of Jincheng and the Diocese of Xinzhou in Shanxi, the Diocese of Bayannur and the Diocese of Baotou in Inner Mongolia, and the Diocese of Zhanjiang in Guangdong.
 Forty-four other jurisdictions have been merged with other dioceses.
 For example, according to the Holy See, Hunan province exists of one archdiocese, three dioceses and four apostolic prefectures.
 These eight jurisdictions have all been merged by the CPCA to form a single diocese of Hunan.
 Furthermore, many dioceses have been renamed or have had their seat relocated to a nearby city; most of the dioceses boundaries have also been redrawn to correspond with current PRC administrative divisions.
 In general, Chinese prefectures have no more than one diocese, but there are exceptions: the prefecture of Baoding is divided in the Diocese of Baoding and the Diocese of Anguo.

 This results in the following list of dioceses:

 The CPCA has abolished and merged: